Synnotech-AG/Synnotech.DatabaseAbstractions.Mocks/readme.md

 In the above unit test, `UpdateContactSessionMock` derives from `AsyncSessionMock` which implement `IAsyncSession` and tracks calls to `SaveChangesAsync` and `DiposeAsync`.
 The methods `SaveChangesMustHaveBeenCalled` and `SaveChangesMustNotHaveBeenCalled` are used to ensure that `SaveChangesAsync` is properly called by the `UpdateContactController`.

+By the way, you can throw an arbitrary exception during `SaveChanges` by setting the  `ExceptionOnSaveChanges` property.

 ## Tracking session creation

 If you use a `Func<TSession>` to create your session instances, you can use the `DelegateSessionFactoryMock<T>` to further enhance your tests - with it, you can check if the session was actually created or not.
 This is useful in scenarios where you e.g. want to ensure that a session is not created when the incoming DTOs are invalid and a bad request is returned immediately.